dougeby/IntuneDocs/intune/windows-enrollment-status.md

     - the user must enter the credentials again before proceeding from Device Setup phase to the Account setup phase
 - ESP is stuck for a long time or never completes the “Identifying” phase.
 Intune computes the ESP policies during the identifying phase.
 A device may never complete computing ESP policies if the current user doesn't have an Intune licensed assigned.
 - Configuring Windows Defender Application Control causes a prompt to reboot during Autopilot.
 Configuring Windows Defender Application (AppLocker CSP) requires a reboot.
 When this policy is configured, it may cause a device to reboot during Autopilot.
 Currently, there's no way to suppress or postpone the reboot.
-- When the DeviceLock policy (https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock) is enabled as part of an ESP profile, the autologon from OOBE, and/or to the user's desktop, could fail unexpectantly for two reasons.
+- When the DeviceLock policy (https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock) is enabled as part of an ESP profile, the OOBE or user desktop autologon could fail unexpectantly for two reasons.
   - If the device didn't reboot before exiting the ESP Device setup phase, the user may be prompted to enter their Azure AD credentials.
 This prompt occurs instead of a successful autologon where the user sees the Windows first log in animation.
   - The autologn will fail if the device rebooted after the user entered their Azure AD credentials but before exiting the ESP Device setup phase.
 This failure occurs because the ESP Device setup phase never completed.
 The workaround is to reset the device.